open-goal/open-goal.github.io/README.md

 # OpenGOAL Website

-This website (https://opengoal.dev) is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website (https://opengoal.dev) is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 For a package manager, Yarn is preferred - https://yarnpkg.com/getting-started/install